Cyrano de Bergerac (play): Act IV – The Gascon Cadets

-The Siege of Arras.
-The Gascon Cadets are among many French forces now cut off by the Spanish, and they are starving.
-Cyrano, meanwhile, has been writing in Christian's name twice a day, smuggling letters across enemy lines.
+The Siege of Arras (1640).
+The Gascon Cadets are among many French forces now cut off by the Spanish, and are starving.
+Cyrano, meanwhile, has been writing in Christian's name to Roxane twice daily, smuggling the letters across enemy lines.
 De Guiche, whom the Cadets despise, arrives and chastises them; Cyrano responds with his usual bravura, and de Guiche then signals a spy to tell the Spanish to attack the Cadets, informing them that they must hold the line until relief arrives.
 Then a coach arrives, and Roxane emerges from it.
 She tells how she was able to flirt her way through the Spanish lines.
 Cyrano tells Christian about the letters, and provides him a farewell letter to give to Roxane if he dies.
-After de Guiche departs, Roxane provides plenty of food and drink with the assistance of the coach's driver, Ragueneau.
+After de Guiche departs, Roxane provides plenty of food and drink to the cadets with the assistance of the coach's driver, Ragueneau.
 De Guiche attempts for a second time to convince Roxane to leave the battlefield.
 When she refuses, de Guiche says he will not leave a lady behind.
-This impresses the cadets who offer him their leftovers, which de Guiche declines, but he ends up catching the cadets' accent which makes him even more popular with the cadets.
+This impresses the cadets who offer him their leftovers, which de Guiche declines, but he ends up catching the cadets' accent which makes him even more popular with them.
 Roxane also tells Christian that, because of the letters, she has grown to love him for his soul alone, and would still love him even if he were ugly.

 Christian tells this to Cyrano, and then persuades Cyrano to tell Roxane the truth about the letters, saying he has to be loved for "the fool that he is" to be truly loved at all.
 Cyrano disbelieves what Christian claims Roxane has said, until she tells him so as well.
 But, before Cyrano can tell her the truth, Christian is brought back to the camp, having been fatally shot.
 Cyrano decides that, in order to preserve Roxane's image of an eloquent Christian, he cannot tell her the truth.
-The battle ensues, a distraught Roxane collapses and is carried off by de Guiche and Ragueneau, and Cyrano rallies the Cadets to hold back the Spanish until relief arrives.
+The battle ensues, a distraught Roxane collapses and is carried off by de Guiche and Ragueneau, and Cyrano rallies the Cadets to hold off the Spanish until relief arrives.